Tarbetu/tarlox/README.md

 It's odd, I know.

-### Tail Call Optimization is only triggered when the return statement is a call statement.
+### Tail Call Optimization is only triggered when the return expression is a call.

 This won't be counted as a tail call: